masiuchi/movabletype/plugins/Markdown/Readme.txt

     [3]: http://textism.com/tools/textile/

-Using SmartyPants in conjunction with MT-Textile or the "Markdown With SmartyPants" filter requires no modifications to your Movable Type templates.
+Using SmartyPants in conjunction with MT-Textile or the "Markdown With SmartyPants" filter requires no modifications to your MT templates.
 You simply choose the appropriate filter from the Text Formatting menu, on a per-post basis.
-However, note that as of this writing, Movable Type does not apply text filters to article titles or excerpts; you'll need to edit your templates to get SmartyPants processing for those fields.
+However, note that as of this writing, MT does not apply text filters to article titles or excerpts; you'll need to edit your templates to get SmartyPants processing for those fields.